This post may contain affiliate links. For more information, read my disclosure policy.

 Ingredients for Sausage Egg Casserole without bread

-Sausage: I use 1 pound bulk breakfast sausage
+• Sausage: I use 1 lb bulk breakfast sausage

-Cheese: shredded cheddar cheese is my favorite for this one, but you can use your favorite cheese.
+• Cheese: shredded cheddar cheese is my favorite for this one, but you can use your favorite cheese.
+Sharp cheddar cheese is also amazing.

 How To Make Sausage Egg Breakfast Casserole

-- Prep the Sausage: Cook breakfast sausage in a medium skillet over medium-high heat, breaking into crumbles.
+2. Prep the Sausage: Crumble sausage and cook in a large skillet over medium-high heat.
 Cook until no longer pink.
 Transfer to a plate covered with paper towels and pat away the excess fat.
 Cool at least 10 minutes.

-- Mix the eggs: Stir together butter, cottage cheese, cheddar cheese, flour, baking powder, pepper, and salt.
-Whisk in eggs and whisk until combined (mixture will be lumpy).
-Stir in cooked and cooled sausage.
+3. Mix the eggs: Stir together butter, cottage cheese, cheddar cheese, flour, baking powder, pepper, and salt in a large bowl.
+Whisk eggs and whisk into cheese mixture until combined (mixture will be lumpy).
+Stir cooked and cooled sausage into the egg mixture.

-- Bake: Pour into prepared pan and bake for 30-40 minutes or until browned and set in the middle.
+4. Bake: Pour into prepared baking dish and bake for 30-40 minutes or until browned and set in the middle.
 Cool 5-10 minutes before slicing and serving.

-This is best served fresh, but you can store leftovers covered in the refrigerator for 3 days.
+• This is best served fresh, but you can store leftovers covered with plastic wrap in the fridge for 3 days.

 FAQ